Total Control© Map

 Finally, equipment 'clusters' allow users to view high-level summaries of the equipment within - a crucial improvement when jobsites can feature hundreds of pieces of equipment.
 Special jobsite pins now also give an even broader breakdown of all equipment associated with a particular jobsite, alongside key alerts.

-Over more than a year, I collaborated closely with product owners, designers, and developers to define the MVP, then to refine behaviors and interactions.
 Despite shifting requirements, scope changes, and limited development resources, we successful launched the new map as a central feature of the reimagined Total Control in 2025.
-This ambitious effort enabled cross-pollination across the platform, from integrating miniature maps for every piece of equipment to building a dashboard providing an entire fleet overview at a glance.
-The result is a more cohesive, intelligent, and user-centered experience, setting the stage for future innovations to come.
+The result is a more cohesive, intelligent, and user-centered experience, integrated throughout the platform and setting the stage for future innovations to come.